cloudmesh-deprecated/deprecated-cloudmesh-comet/_sources/comet.rst.txt

 needs if you want a flexible and customized HPC environment that is totally managed by yourself.

-So for this scenarios:
+So for these scenarios:

-  If an existing XSEDE system can fit your needs, then comet VC might not be necessary for you;
+* If an existing XSEDE system can fit your needs, then comet VC might not be necessary for you;

-  If what you need is one, or a few but unrelated VMs, then comet VC may not be the best choice for you.
+* If what you need is one, or a few but unrelated VMs, then comet VC may not be the best choice for you.
 You may look at other cloud based resources, e.g., Jetstream or Chameleon.

 However if you need a cluster with HPC or bigdata needs, AND you want to have an experience and performance close to what a physical resource provides, AND you need a system with OS flavor and software stack totally determined and managed by you, comet VC would be a good fit for you.

 Steps to get a virtual cluster on comet
 ---------------------------------------

-1. Obtain an allocation via XSEDE as documented at https://www.xsede.org/allocations To get started quickly we recommend a trial allocation for comet as discussed here: https://portal.xsede.org/allocations/announcements#trial
+1. Obtain an allocation via XSEDE as documented at https://www.xsede.org/allocations.
+To get started quickly we recommend a trial allocation for comet as discussed here: https://portal.xsede.org/allocations/announcements#trial